About beautiful, functional, kind to the Earth landscapes, using native plants

 - Provide food, shelter, nesting areas, clean water and rest stops for wildlife, including pollinators, birds, and butterflies.

 - Redirect storm water run-off into a rain garden, rain barrel or a planted area to clean waterways, reduce flooding, move water away from house.

 - Eliminate landscape pollution: air/emissions, light, pesticides, noise, invasive plants.

 - Improve soils to sequester more carbon, improve storm water infiltration and support underground ecosystems.

-- Designing with locally available, recycled and sustainable materials and renewable resources.
+- Use locally available, recycled and/or renewable resources.